Squid Game’s Subtitles: When Meaning Gets Lost in Translation

 Mayer later said Squid Game’s English subtitles are “substantially better” than the closed captions.
 However, she also said, “the misses in the metaphors—and what the writers were trying to actually say—are still pretty present.”
 Although Netflix’s subtitles provided superior translation to the captions, they still fell short on accuracy since they were missing cultural context.
 Additionally, Netflix provided an inferior viewing experience for people who rely on closed captions.

-What Inaccurate Translation Can Mean for Viewers and Creators
+What Inaccurate Translations Can Mean for Viewers and Creators

 Mayer’s comments hint at a larger issue with video translation and have spurred a meaningful conversation around how inaccuracies can impact a show’s meaning and creator’s intent.